Face to face, or telehealth?

-If you have been to the clinic in the last 12 months, then any telehealth consultation is eligible for a medicare rebate.
+If you have been to the clinic in the last 12 months, then any telehealth consultation is eligible for a Medicare rebate.
 Hence it doesn’t penalise you for doing the consult remotely, you will still receive a rebate.

 If you need to be seen after your telehealth appointment

 If your doctor deems it necessary to review you in person after you’ve had a telehealth appointment, they will arrange a time that is safest (ie the least amount of people).
-We can either do an exam at the back of the clinic, or if weather does not permit, arrange for an isolation room.
+We can either do an exam at the back of the clinic or if the weather does not permit, arrange for an isolation room.
 This would then become a continuation of your initial consult, not a second consult.

 Click the book appointment at the top of the page to organise your telehealth appointment.